sfzgzs/gurobi-notes/makeup-supply-chain-project/README.md

 - **Constraints**:
   - **Fulfillment**: The sum of packages ordered across all carriers must cover demand.
-    for each SKU: `total number of packages shipped to store $\geq$ (number of products sold - stock levels) / order quantities`
+    for each SKU: `total number of packages shipped to store >= (number of products sold - stock levels) / order quantities`

   - **Discount Activation**: Implemented via **indicator constraints** (using Gurobi's `addGenConstrIndicator`):
-    e.g., *if total packages of Carrier A ≥ 100 then activate discount*
+    e.g., *if total packages of Carrier A >= 100 then activate discount*

 - **Objective**:
   Minimize:  `Total Shipping Cost` (after applying discounts at the carrier level) + `Total Manufacturing Cost`